 A copyright is utilized in a state to the extent that printing or other publications originate in the state.
 If the basis of receipts from copyright royalties does not permit allocation to states or if the accounting procedures do not reflect states of utilization, the copyright is utilized in the state in which the taxpayer's commercial domicile is located.

 Schedule D - Arkansas Capital Gains

-Line 1: Enter Capital Gains apportioned to Arkansas: Multiply total apportionable net gains or losses by the Arkansas apportionment factor from Part B Line 5.
+Line 1: Enter Capital Gains Apportioned to Arkansas: Enter total apportionable capital gains (federal total amount adjusted to Arkansas basis).